Soft modes in hot QCD matter: Introduction

 In the critical region, physical quantities such as the order parameter $\Delta$ are dominated by scaling behaviour, e.g., $\Delta(H) \sim H^{\frac{1}{\delta}}$, where $\delta$ is a universal critical exponent and $H$ an external field, see, e.g.,~\cite{Zinn-Justin:2002ecy}.
 For the chiral phase transition in QCD, $H$ can be identified with the light current quark mass.
 Crucially, this behaviour persists over many orders of magnitude in $H$.
 This poses the challenge both for theory and experiment that $\Delta(H)$ has to be known with high precision over a wide range of quark masses in order to make conclusive statements about universality.
 Furthermore, universality can only be used in the regime with negligible non-critical contributions.
 As demonstrated in \cite{Braun:2011sct}, conclusions about critical behaviour drawn from a scaling analysis may otherwise be incorrect.
 Therefore, it is clear that an analysis of the chiral critical behaviour with currently available lattice data \cite{HotQCD:2019xnw, Borsanyi:2020fev,Aarts:2020vyb, Kotov:2021rah, Aarts:2023vsf,Ding:2023oxy} requires great care.

 In the present work we report on a conclusive scaling analysis with pion masses ranging over five orders of magnitude and as small as $m_{\pi}=0.002\,\text{MeV}$.
 This allows us to determine the size of the critical region of the chiral phase transition in QCD around the chiral limit.
 A key advantage of our renormalisation group based analysis is that fixed points are straightforwardly identified and the corresponding critical exponents can systematically be extracted with high precision within a given approximation \cite{Tetradis:1993ts, Balog:2019rrg, DePolsi:2020pjk, Dupuis:2020fhh}.
-This facilitates the precise determination of the scaling region of the chiral phase transition of QCD.
+Furthermore, universal behaviour only occurs in the linear regime around these fixed points \cite{Pelissetto:2000ek}, which uniquely defines the scaling region of the chiral phase transition of QCD.
+This information is indispensable for a reliable application of universality to QCD, and hence is as relevant as the knowledge of universal properties.

-The relevance of the magnetic equation of state $\Delta(H)$ and, more precisely that of the order parameter potential persists beyond the critical region.
+The relevance of the magnetic equation of state $\Delta(H)$ and, more generally, the order parameter potential persists beyond the critical region.
 These quantities describe the universal and non-universal behaviour of the system and are the crucial input for the phenomenological modelling of heavy-ion collisions.
-In the present work, we provide these quantities using functional approaches to QCD, i.e., the fRG approach and Dyson-Schwinger equations (DSE).
+They are in general determined by the softest modes in the system.
+In the present work, we provide the magnetic equation of state and the order parameter potential using functional approaches to QCD, i.e., the fRG approach and Dyson-Schwinger equations (DSE).
 We compute these quantities over many orders of magnitude in $H$ around and in particular below the physical point.
 The reliability of our results is corroborated by the excellent agreement of fRG and DSE results.
 We evaluate where soft modes dominate hot QCD matter and argue that their presence is the phenomenologically relevant property.
 Chiral criticality is only a very small aspect of this property and we will demonstrate that it is irrelevant for QCD at the physical point.